 To the best of our knowledge, protocols regarding exocrine differentiation are limited.
 The most efficient, already described in our previous works[14,53], was developed by Takizawa-Shirasawa et al[78].

 Even if the progress made to obtain patient-specific pancreatic cells is increasing, the experience on the application of differentiated cells to create a platform for drug-induced pancreatitis studies is still limited and only two works are available.
 Indeed, to date, only Hohwieler et al[79] developed a model of 3D pancreatic organoids generated from iPSCs of patients with cystic fibrosis.
-Their work, already reviewed by our group[18], lays down the basis for the development of new researches based on this topic.
+Their work, already reviewed by our group[18], has provided a basis for the development of new research based on this topic.
 Also, Huang et al[80] developed an efficient protocol to obtain exocrine pancreatic organoids starting from human embryonic stem cells.
 On the other hand, even if works based on iPSCs and the generation of exocrine pancreatic cells are limited, there are several solid works concerning pancreatic organoids created from tumor cells.
-Therefore, considering these two facts, it is reasonable to believe that more progress can be done also in this field in order to fill the existing lack of pancreatic ADRs studies.
+Therefore, considering these two facts, it is reasonable to believe that more progress can be made in this field to fill the existing lack of pancreatic ADR studies.

 NEPHROTOXICITY

 Drug-induced renal injury (DIRI) is a frequent side effect, especially in critical patients undergoing complex pharmacological treatments.
-DIRI is common in the pediatric field with an incidence of around 25% pediatric patients taking intensive pharmacotherapy[81,82].
-This high incidence is principally due to the excretory function of the kidney which is exposed to high concentration of drugs or metabolites.
-DIRI can lead to severe acute renal failure which contributes to a prolonged hospitalization, increased costs for healthcare and morbidity.
-To prevent devastating consequences for the patients it is important to identify markers of this adverse event, taking measures to avoid it.
-As far, the main clinical indicator of DIRI are serum creatinine levels; however, novel markers are needed to prevent more efficiently its development[83].
+DIRI is common in the pediatric field with an incidence of about 25% pediatric patients taking intensive pharmacotherapy[81,82].
+This high incidence is principally due to the excretory function of the kidney, which is exposed to high concentration of drugs or metabolites.
+DIRI can lead to severe acute renal failure, which contributes to prolonged hospitalization, and increased costs for healthcare and morbidity.
+To prevent devastating consequences for patients, it is important to identify markers of this adverse event, taking measures to avoid it.
+To date, the main clinical indicators of DIRI are serum creatinine levels; however, novel markers are needed to more efficiently prevent its development[83].
 It is known that this adverse effect can be caused by drugs through different mechanisms that are divided on the basis of the affected kidney component[84].
 A major problem of DIRI management is the lack of in vitro models to test nephrotoxicity of drugs or to find predictive biomarkers of renal drug toxicity[85,86]. iPSCs from patients represent a promising model to develop more precise therapies, better studying the mechanisms related to drug-induced nephrotoxicity and creating the possibility to prevent DIRI development.